JoaoLopesF/RemoteDebug/README.md

 When enabled, it shows the time between 2 debug statements, using different colors depending on the elapsed time.

-A typical example would be to insert logging just before and after a function after which you can see how much the is spend in the function.
+A typical example would be to insert logging just before and after a function after which you can see how much the is spent in the function.

 ### overhead